miamtech/mealz-documentation/docs/android/features/base-component/customize-views.md

 # Customize base component views

 Basic components are available through the SDK.
-The aim is to save time by override a template once and reusing it without further configuration.
+The aim is to save time by overriding a template once and reusing it without further configuration.

 <Explanation />

 ## Ingredients

-There is 7 differents components that you can override once and will be reuse through the SDK
+There are 7 different components that you can override once and will be reused throughout the SDK

 ## Small components